Xytabich/UNet/README.md

 - Add event listeners via NetworkInterface
 - Wait for the `OnUNetInit` event and start sending your messages.
 - When a message is received, `OnUNetReceived` is called on all event listeners.

+## Contact
+If you have any questions, suggestions, fixes or bug reports, you can write in Discord `Xytabich#5684`